Good morning and Happy Meatless Monday!

 To keep this acceptably low in sodium, you’ll need the lowest-sodium soy sauce you can find.
 I recommend either House of Tsang Less Sodium Soy Sauce (320 mg sodium per tablespoon) or Angostura Lite Soy Sauce (330 mg).
 Both are readily sold in supermarkets and available for purchase online from Healthy Heart Market.
 In a pinch you can also use Bragg Liquid Aminos – which I personally adore, though it’s higher in sodium that the other two products.

 Contemplating what to cook for Valentine’s Day??
 Make Pineapple Fried Rice as part of a “Chinese Take-Out” themed dinner.
-It’s scrumptious with low-sodium Spicy Sweet-and-Sour Chicken, Kung Pao Chicken, Beef with Pea Pods, and/or Stir Fried Bok Choy.
+It’s scrumptious with low-sodium Spicy Sweet-and-Sour Chicken, Kung Pao Chicken, Beef with Pea Pods, and/or Stir Fried Bok Choy (in the Recipe Index!)
 PS: Don’t forget the fortune cookies!

 Recipe courtesy of Vegetarian Times, January/February 2012.

 1 T. low-sodium soy sauce (see recommendations above)

 1 small carrot, peeled & finely diced (1/2 c.)

 Measure 2 cups of the broth and all of the rice into a saucepan.
 Place pan over medium heat and bring to a boil.
 Once boiling, reduce heat to medium-low, cover, and simmer 40 minutes until tender.